dnephin/PyStaticConfiguration/README.rst

     YamlConfiguration(filename, flatten=False)

-The disadvantage with this approach is that the entire config file will preserve it's nested structure, so you lose out of the ability to easily merge and override configuration files.
+The disadvantage with this approach is that the entire config file will preserve its nested structure, so you lose out of the ability to easily merge and override configuration files.

 Custom Reader
 ~~~~~~~~~~~~~

-The second option is to represent :class:`dict` structures using lists of values
+The second option is to represent a dict structures using lists of values
 (either a list of pairs or a list of dicts).
 This list can then be converted
 into a dict mapping using a custom getter/reader.